Poisonous Houseplants: 10 Indoor Plants for Pet Owners and Parents to Avoid

 The Zamioculcas Zamifolia, aka ZZ Plant, is one of those “tough as nails” houseplants that can survive just about anywhere, even in extremely low light.
 Unfortunately, it also happens to make the list of poisonous houseplants, and all parts of the plant are considered toxic to humans and pets.

-Another of our favorite plants for use in low light environments, Sansevieria (aka Snake Plant) is another toxic beauty, causing nausea, vomiting, and diarrhea if ingested.
+Another of our favorite plants for use in low light environments, Sansevieria (reclassified into the genus Dracaena) is another toxic beauty, causing nausea, vomiting, and diarrhea if ingested.

 Bird of Paradise